 Shaving one’s head can be an incredibly liberating experience.
 Once you start this habit it becomes something you look forward to.
-A moment in time where you can just focus all of your attention toward one objective; a beautifully smooth scalp.
+A moment in time when you can just focus all of your attention on one objective; a beautifully smooth scalp.

 The thought of it may seem daunting.
 But especially for men in quite advanced stages of balding, it’s definitely worth considering.